kottesh/kottesh.xyz/content/kla-2025/index.md

 - How much you are interested to join KLA ?
 - What did your seniors say about KLA ?
 - General discussions on KLA and SQE Intern role.

+> I'm not sure if the interviewer was from HR since he was talking about a lot of technical stuff.

+Uff...That's all about the interview rounds.
+Only thing is to be technically enough to some level, So you could tackle the different counter questions.
+Communicate with the interviewer more, speak out while you are thinking.